Water Quality & Forever Chemicals

 EPA required public water systems serving 3,300+ people to test 29 PFAS compounds between 2021 and 2024.

-The address report fills that in: it identifies the public water system serving the property, lists any PFAS detections on that exact system, and maps the nearby industrial and Superfund sources.
+City-level numbers describe the broad pattern around Fairbanks; two homes a mile apart can sit on different water systems with very different profiles.
+The address report fills that gap — it identifies the public water system serving a specific property, lists any PFAS detections on that exact system, and maps the nearby industrial and Superfund sources.

 Live in Fairbanks?
 Reduce PFAS exposure at home